 During surgery, unless both nerve bundles are sacrificed due to the extent of the cancer, there is a chance of recovering erectile function, but it may be very slow, taking up to two years after surgery for full recovery.

 Both external-beam radiation therapy and internal radiation therapy frequently cause impotence as well.
-Usually it does not occur right after radiation therapy but develops slowly over a year or more.
+Usually it does not occur right after radiation therapy but develops slowly over several years.
 The majority of men who undergo radiation therapy notice some decrease in their erectile function, with more than 50 percent having a permanent change.

 Recovery of erectile function is related to your age, erectile function prior to treatment, and whether the nerve bundles were damaged by treatment.
 In general, the younger you are and the better your sexual function before surgery, the more likely you will be to regain function after treatment.
 Some men notice that their erections are less rigid and durable, even after they get return of some function.
 Ask your doctor about medications or devices that can help.